-Among the top reasons for its popularity, it has tons of themes and website building tools, all of which don’t require coding experience.
+Among the top reasons for its popularity, it has tons of themes and website-building tools, all of which don’t require coding experience.
 However, custom coding of site modules makes WordPress’ design possibilities far greater than HubSpot.
-Lost users are well-served by a host of YouTube tutorials, WordPress TV, and user forums, which can help newbies learn how to add features to their site.
+Lost users are well-served by a host of YouTube tutorials, WordPress TV, and user forums, which can help newbies learn how to add features to their sites.

 User’s take: “I love the vast choices of pre-designed templates available and the widgets already at your disposal… and the fact that you allow other users to create templates for purchase… The dashboard is simple to figure out and has a great GUI.”

 Verdict: HubSpot’s aggressive SEO firmware updates and native support may be ideal for beginners, but WordPress’ customizability brings with it broader functionality, especially in tracking SEO goals, where HubSpot is lagging behind.

 It’s built for SEO – the company thoroughly updates its systems to keep up to date with the latest search trends and Google algorithm updates.

 It features SEO tools to help you track keyword progress, and improve on-page SEO.
 A plethora of easy-to-read guidance on the web can help users expand their reach.
 That’s why many of the best local SEO companies are recommending HubSpot – it’s SEO-friendly which means you can quickly scale your content strategy.

 The platform also helps enable users to improve their content marketing efforts by identifying opportunities for content clusters and pillar content.